 The precise dietary requirements of tortoises vary considerably from species to species, and of course, larger species need a large volume of food every day as well!
 Again, this makes researching your potential new pet by breed to ensure that you can provide for their needs, and offer them a complete and healthy diet that provides the appropriate nutrition, very important.

 Many people assume that tortoises are vegetarian, when in fact they are omnivores, which can eat both meat and vegetables.
-However, they can eat a vegetarian only diet quite happily, assuming that it provides all of their basic needs.
+Species like Red-footed tortoises require a balanced diet that includes a weekly portion of protein, as a strictly vegetarian diet does not meet their nutritional needs.

 There are various types of commercial tortoise diets available to take some of the hassle out of feeding your pet, but these are not, despite the way that they are branded, generally truly complete diets; tortoises graze a lot, eating grass, weeds like dandelions and the occasional berry, but contrary to popular belief, fruit is not something that they generally eat in the wild, and should not be given to pet tortoises either.